Go to AAD Home

 Physicians can council patients on several points:

-• Transmission to others may be possible if lesions are present.
+• Transmission to others is possible when lesions are present.
+Skin-on-skin contact is currently considered the most likely source of transmission.

 • Patients should be screened for other sexually transmitted infections, and partner notification and screening should be discussed.